xczsonn/stardew-multiplayer-docker/README.md

 ### VNC

-Access the game via VNC to initially load or start a pre-generated savegame.
+Access the game via VNC to initially load or start a pre-generated game save.
 You can control the server from there or edit the config.json files in the configs folder.

-## Disclaimer

-This multiplayer server container is designed to distribute game files for the purpose of facilitating multiplayer gaming experiences.
-By utilizing this server container, you acknowledge and agree that you are expected to possess a legal copy of the game for which the files are being distributed.
-These files are intended solely for the purpose of running a multiplayer server and should not be used in any other manner.
-The distributed game files are to be strictly used for the operation of multiplayer servers.
-Any other use, including but not limited to reproduction, modification, or distribution for personal or commercial gain, is strictly prohibited.
-The distribution of these game files does not imply endorsement or sponsorship by the creators or owners of the game.
-We are solely providing a platform for multiplayer gaming experiences.